 Field-hunting tip

-Look in agpaitic syenite pegmatites country — that is the host setting where thornasite typically forms.
+Look in agpaitic syenite pegmatites country, the host setting where thornasite typically forms.
 If you start seeing aegirine, microcline, sodalite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, massive, granular habit, so train your eye for that shape before scanning the outcrop.